Updated: June 05, 2025

 Need a mortgage that allows you to sublet, or unsure if your existing mortgage is suitable?
 Our subletting mortgages guide tells you exactly how to manage this.

-If you own your home and are interested in taking in a lodger you may well be concerned whether this would be classed as subletting and how that might affect your mortgage.
+If you own your home and are interested in taking in a lodger, you may be concerned about whether this would be classed as subletting and how that might affect your mortgage.

-This guide will cover everything you need to know about subletting and what the knock-on effects could be on your existing home loan.
+This guide will cover everything you need to know about subletting and its potential knock-on effects on your existing home loan.

-It will also cover how you can get a sublet mortgage, what the eligibility requirements are, and how to find the best rates.
+It will also cover how to get a sublet mortgage, the eligibility requirements, and how to find the best rates.

 What is subletting?